ssemihyyavuz/cv-analyzer/README.md

 ### Information Flow

-1. User uploads a file through the frontend
+1. User uploads a file and optionally provides a job description
-2. File is sent to Next.js API route `/api/upload`
+2. Data is sent to Next.js API route `/api/upload`
-3. API forwards the file to Flask backend at `http://localhost:5000/analyze`
+3. API forwards the file and job description to Flask backend at `/analyze`
 4. Backend processes the file with Mistral OCR to extract text
-5. Extracted text is sent to Mistral Large model for analysis
+5. Extracted text (and job description if provided) is sent to Mistral Large model
 6. Analysis results are returned to the frontend
-7. Frontend displays formatted results to the user
+7. Frontend displays formatted results, including job match if applicable

 ## Error Handling